mjbeli/WebDevelopment/VueJS/10-composition-api/README.md

 ### 10.08 Context in setup

-We cann't emit custom events using ```this.$emit(...)``` due to this. object isn't available.
+We can't emit custom events using `this.$emit(...)` due to this. object isn't available.
 We can send a custom event using the second parameter setup function receives: context.

 context it's an object with 3 attrib:
  - attrs: properties that we didn't define as properties